-The best countertop microwave oven brings convenience to any kitchen.
-Perfect for cooking, heating and defrosting food, a microwave oven is a must-have appliance for British kitchens.
-However, the choice can be overwhelming.
+The best microwave oven brings convenience to any kitchen.
+Perfect for cooking, reheating and defrosting food, a microwave oven is a must-have appliance for British kitchens.

 Easy to Use Microwave Oven